Adblue failure, what next?

 -

-checking whether the system reaches the required pressure ( approx. 4–6 bar ),
+checking if the system reaches the required pressure (approx. 4–6 bar),

 -